-- explain the stages presented in Piaget's theory of cognitive development, - illustrate with examples the basic tendencies of thinking, - discuss the influence of Piaget's theory on current educational research and practice, and - describe limitations of Piaget's theory of cognitive development.
+explain the stages presented in Piaget's theory of cognitive development, illustrate with examples the basic tendencies of thinking, discuss the influence of Piaget's theory on current educational research and practice, and describe limitations of Piaget's theory of cognitive development.

-9.3 OVERVIEW OF PIAGET'S THEORY OF COGNITIVE DEVELOPMENT
+OVERVIEW OF PIAGET'S THEORY OF COGNITIVE DEVELOPMENT 9.3

 Piaget viewed children as discovering, or constructing, virtually all knowledge about their world through their own activity.
-His theory is described as a constructivist approach to cognitive development (Berk, 2011).
-Piaget explained the development of thinking from infancy to adulthood.
-According to him, certain ways of thinking that are quite simple for an adult, may not be as simple for a child.
+His theory is described as a constructivist approach to cognitive development him, certain ways of thinking that are quite simple for an adult, may not be as simple for a child.
 Let's try to understand it with the help of an example of an interaction between Piaget and a seven year old child: